 2) Exercise Your Dog [exercise]

 Dogs are active by nature, so one of the best ways to deal with their drooling is through exercise, which will take away their excess energy, leaving them calmer and less likely to engage in drooling-related activities.
-Just make sure you go for a walk or fun run outside rather than playing inside if yet dog drooling a lot as this may encourage your pup’s excessive saliva production, even more so than usual.
+Make sure you go for a walk or fun run outside rather than playing inside if your dog is drooling a lot, as this may encourage your pup’s excessive saliva production, even more so than usual.

 3) Try Out These Home Remedies:

 Food Grade Diatomaceous Earth – This works as an anticoagulant that breaks down any existing fibrin in your dog’s body to stop it from producing excessive saliva.

 Slippery Elm Bark Powder – This can be added to your dog’s food or used in a tea you can give them.

 Chamomile Tea – This is an excellent alternative for dealing with any fibrin-related condition in dogs.
 It helps reduce the amount of fibrin in their bodies and boosts their immune system, keeping them healthy and less likely to have excessive drooling in dogs.